Two bodies found in house fire wreckage in Warrensburg

-WARRENSBURG — The bodies of an elderly couple were found in the wreckage of their Schroon River Road home Tuesday morning after fire leveled the building.
+WARRENSBURG — The bodies of an elderly couple were found in the wreckage of a Schroon River Road home Tuesday morning after fire leveled the building, officials said.

-The Warrensburg Fire Department, Warren County Sheriff's Office and state Office of Fire Prevention and Control were still on scene as of 11:30 a.m., sifting through the remains of the two-story home that collapsed into the basement.
+The Warrensburg Fire Department, Warren County Sheriff's Office and state Office of Fire Prevention and Control were still on the scene as of 11:30 a.m., sifting through the remains of the two-story home that collapsed into the basement.
+The cause of the fire was not yet known.

-Before the remains of the man's body were found, Warrensburg First Assistant Fire Chief David Alexander said earlier in the morning that firefighters were hopeful the couple had gone out of town unexpectedly.
+Before the human remains were found, Warrensburg First Assistant Fire Chief David Alexander said earlier in the morning that firefighters were hopeful the couple had gone out of town unexpectedly.
 But several vehicles were in the driveway and garage, and police found no one who knew of any travel plans.

 The blaze was reported at 3:27 a.m. at 744 Schroon River Road, according to the Sheriff's Office.

-County property tax records show the house is owned by Strodel, a well-known figure in Warrensburg who ran D&G Hardware on Main Street in town for years before it closed a number of years ago
+County property tax records show the house is owned by Strodel, a well-known figure in Warrensburg who ran D&G Hardware on Main Street in town for years before it closed a number of years ago.
+He also operated a coin shop, D&G Collectibles, in Glens Falls, after the hardware store closed.

 Alexander and Warren County Sheriff Bud York fondly recalled Mr. Strodel, who worked as a part-time sheriff's officer before unsuccessfully running for sheriff in 1999.